-Deadlines All applications should be received no later than Monday, November 14th.
+Deadlines All applications should be received no later than Monday, November 12th.
 Applications are reviewed by divisions of all CAPS clinical staff.
 Final candidates will be invited to a required interview on-site (phone or video-conference interviews will only be considered under special circumstances).
+Final notification date for interviews is Monday, December 10th.
 Candidates are interviewed by three groups of staff, each interview taking approximately one hour.
 Candidates are also invited to lunch with current interns, whom they may ask about living arrangements, work atmosphere, and generally what it's "really" like to work at CAPS.
 Thus, candidates invited for interviews should plan to spend at least four hours on campus.
 All successful applicants will be required to undergo a background check, as per state law.
-For the 2012-2013 internship year, interviews will take place Wed.-Fri., Jan 4-6 and 11-13.
+For the 2013-2014 internship year, interviews will take place Wed.-Fri., Jan 2-4 and 9-11.